Data Becker: 2014: Closure of all business operations

 In October 2013, the head company in Germany announced it was going to suspend all business activities at the 31st of March 2014.
 The online shop was closed on February 17, 2014.

 Products

-In the area of software, Data Becker recently published programs for Internet projects (website, online shop, community) and private users (system tools, print applications and planning software, "Golden Series").
+In the area of software, Data Becker published programs for Internet projects (website, online shop, community) and private users (system tools, print applications and planning software, "Golden Series").
 The last products in the software segment were Web to date and PDF Professional.
 In 2000, the computer game America: No Peace Beyond the Line, developed by Related Designs, was released.
 PC accessories such as ink cartridges and cleaning products were also offered.
 The company's products have been distributed in several European countries as well as the United States.

+Magazines

+Data Becker also published several German computer magazines: